 They include: a lipstick gun once used by the KGB; a glove pistol once used by the U.S. Navy; and a tobacco pipe pistol once used by British Special Forces.

 Our final stop, the Marian Koshland Science Museum, was the most informative but least entertaining.
 It was just one floor and two rooms, and it mostly involved videos and presentations shown on flat-screen televisions.

 The museum featured great displays that demonstrated where deadly diseases are ravaging the planet and how the universe is expanding, but it wasn't as interactive as the previous two stops.

 Still, it helped make for a fun weekend in Washington, and we topped it off with a hearty meal at Ruby Tuesday near Verizon Center, just before a cold front settled in with a steady drizzle.

-But we will be back.
-The Spy Museum and Newseum are so loaded with attractions that it's hard to absorb all there is to see in one trip.
+The Spy Museum and Newseum are so loaded with attractions that you likely won't absorb all there is to see in one trip.
+The Science Museum is ideal for those who enjoy a Smithsonian-type of atmosphere.
 And, because each of the venues is reasonably priced, it's possible to enjoy them without losing your shirt.